Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M917: Set motor standstill current reduction

-Supported in firmware 1.20 and later for the Duet 2 Maestro, and 3.01 and later for Duet 3.
+*Supported in firmware 1.20 and later for the Duet 2 Maestro, and 3.01 and later for Duet 3.*

+Some motor drivers allow higher motor currents to be used while the motor is moving.
+This command sets the percentage of the current set by [M906](/User_manual/Reference/Gcodes/M906) that is to be used when the motor is stationary but not idle, or moving very slowly.

 ### Parameters